GooseCoder/Tellerbot/README.md

 2. Create a database named: api-data
 3. Modify the .env file to modify the DB_HOST variable to point to the right database host, usually `localhost`
 4. Run `php artisan migrate` to setup the required tables.
-4. Run `php artisan db:seed` to seed the database with the initial data
+5. Run `php artisan db:seed` to seed the database with the initial data
+6. RUN `php artisan passport:install` to install passport.
-6. Run `php artisan serve --host=0.0.0.0 --port=8181` to serve the api
+7. Run `php artisan serve --host=0.0.0.0 --port=8181` to serve the api

 To configure the react ui from the tellerbot-web folder:
 1. Edit the file `src/components/services/ConfigurationService.js` to change the api host address if required